lakshmankumar12/nixPowerToolNotes/misc_tools.md

 # -S        --> when used with -s, -S will show errors
 # -L        --> Track redirects
 # -C        --> continue from where you left
+# -d @/path/to/infile'  --> supply data from input file,
+#                              typically you want to also say
+#                              -H "content-type:application/json"
 # -o <file> --> choose output file
+##                             if output is json, you want to add
+#                              -H "accept:application/json"
 # --interface <ip> -- choose a local-bind-ip
 # -X/--request <cmd> -- specifies a custom command to use (eg: -X GET)
 # -H/--header <hdr>  -- extra header to include in request (eg: -H "accept: application/json")